GSA Critical Issue: Hydraulic Fracturing

 proppant: Solid material used in hydraulic fracturing to hold open the cracks made in the reservoir rock after the high pressure of the fracturing fluids is reduced.
 Sand, ceramic beads or miniature pellets “prop” open the cracks to allow for freer flow of oil or gas.

 reservoir rock: The oil or gas bearing rock, typically a fractured or porous and permeable rock formation.

 Richter magnitude scale: A numerical scale previously used by scientists to measure the size of an earthquake, ranging from less than zero to greater than 9.

 risk: The chance or probability that a person or property will be harmed if exposed to a hazard.

 seismic event: An earth vibration, such as an earthquake or tremor.

-tight oil or gas reserves: Hydrocarbons dispersed in rocks of low permeability and porosity, which makes it more difficult to recover than conventional hydrocarbon deposits.
+tight oil or gas reservoirs: Hydrocarbons dispersed in rocks of low permeability and porosity, which makes it more difficult to recover than conventional hydrocarbon deposits.

 well bore: A hole that is drilled to explore and recover natural resources, such as oil, gas or water.